Storage of Carbon Dioxide in Saline Aquifers – Building Confidence by Forecasting and Monitoring

 Course attendees receive the book as part of the registration fee.
 If you are unable to attend the DISC course but are interested in the book, it can be purchased separately in print or as an eBook.

-Philip S. Ringrose is a Specialist in reservoir geoscience at Equinor and Adjunct Professor in CO2 Storage at the Norwegian University of Science and Technology.
+Philip S. Ringrose is a professor in energy transition geoscience at the Norwegian University of Science and Technology and previously worked at Equinor as a Specialist in reservoir geoscience.
 He has been engaged with many CCS project developments over the last 15 years and has published widely on reservoir geoscience and fluid flow in rock media, including the textbooks Reservoir Model Design and How to Store CO2 underground.

 Ringrose holds a BSc in geology from the University of Edinburgh and a PhD in applied geology from University of Strathclyde in Scotland.
 He is a member of SEG, EAGE, and the Geological Society (London), and was the 2014-2015 President of the EAGE.
 In 2018 he was appointed as Honorary Professor at the University of Edinburgh and in 2020 he was elected as a member of The Royal Norwegian Society of Sciences and Letters (DKNVS).